Planning and Organizing

 Advocating for Affordable Housing Policies

 Fenway CDC is a member of the Coalition for a Truly Affordable Boston (CTAB) to improve Boston’s Inclusionary Development Policy.
-Boston’s IDP program requires a percentage of new housing development to include units that are income restricted.
+Boston’s IDP program requires a percentage of new housing units to be income restricted.
 The program is overseen by the Boston Planning and Development Agency.
 If the policy were strengthened, IDP could provide more deeply affordable homes to Bostonians.

 Visit the CTAB website to learn more: www.affordableboston.org